fidelesnjoki-art/Study-sync/README.md

 ## What It Does

 Students use multiple tools for tasks, calendars, and notes, which makes staying organized hard.
-StudySync solves this by giving students a simple, tailored productivity dashboard for managing study activities across devices.
+StudySync solves this by providing students with a simple, tailored productivity dashboard to manage study activities across devices.

 ## Features